 9. Perceiving Worry In The Owner

-Maine Coons are very intelligent animals who pick up on their owners’ moods and emotions.
+Maine Coons are intelligent animals who pick up on their owners’ moods and emotions.

 If you are worried, your Maine Coon will pick up on your mood and may start to feel depressed too.